digui048/Pinball_Physics_II/README.md

 # Pinball Physics II

-This project is a continuation of the original Pinball game project.
-Below you will find details about the original game, the contributors, controls, and the original mechanics of this version.
+This project is an original Pinball game project.
+Below you will find details about the game, the contributors, controls, and the original mechanics of this version.

 ## Original Game
 It is an original game, so there is not any link, here is a link to our repository: [GitHub Repository](https://github.com/digui048/Pinball_Physics_II)